tylerlittlefield/treeco/README.md

 # In this scenario, we only have the botanical names, we can use eco_guess to
 # guess the common names given the botanical names in our inventory.
 The data
-# I'm using is from i-Tree's master species list.
-I still won't have 100%
+# I'm using is from i-Tree's species master list so I will have 100% matches,
-# matches because there are only so many types of trees in certain regions.
+# this isn't usually the case for real data.
-common_guess <- eco_guess(
+common_guess <- treeco::eco_guess(
   data = df_species,
   have = "botanical_name",
   guess = "common"